 Using the first example as a basis, images for all languages could have the suffixes

 _3. Images that are specific to French locales could have the suffixes

 _23 suffix.
 And images that are specific to German locales could have the suffixes

 |All others||myImg_1, myImg_2, myImg_3|

-Catalog Management - These settings determine how Dynamic Media Classic and the catalog file interact.
-Dynamic Media Classic Render Server URL calls are made to the catalog, which in turn calls to deliver images from the server.
-Change these settings only with the assistance of a Dynamic Media Classic support person.
+Catalog Management - These settings determine how Adobe Dynamic Media Classic and the catalog file interact.
+Adobe Dynamic Media Classic Render Server URL calls are made to the catalog, which in turn calls to deliver images from the server.
+Change these settings only with the assistance of an Adobe Dynamic Media Classic support person.

 Session Attributes - These settings establish error parameters, the URL for relative image URLs, and whether object overlapping is permitted.

 Default Material Attributes - These settings establish default resolution and sharpening settings for images.

 Response Image Attributes - These settings pertain to the default appearance of images.